 All clinical trials of investigational medicinal products in the EU and/or research carried out in the NHS or social care must have an identified sponsor (as stipulated in Clinical Trials Regulations and the Research Governance Framework).
 If your research is of this type, you must identify a sponsor and seek formal confirmation they are willing to take on sponsor responsibilities.
 It is no longer possible to obtain ethics approval or submit a UK grant application without first identifying who will act as sponsor.

-If the College is to act as sponsor for a clinical trial, please arrange this through the Joint Research Compliance Office (JRCO), which also acts as the NHS R&D, by sending the following:
+If the College is to act as sponsor for a clinical trial, please arrange this through the Research Governance and Integrity Team (RGIT), which also acts as the NHS R&D, by sending the following:

 - A completed insurance registration form